-PASS: Receives "Developing as E Expected" in 49+ indicators FAIL: Receives "Developing as Ex expected" in 0-48 indicators I have reviewed this assessment with ith the Preservice Teacher 🗌 an acceptable alternate to one with a handwritten signature.
+PASS: Receives "Developing as Expo ected" in 48+ indicators FAIL: Receives "Developing as Expe cted" in 0-47 indicators I have reviewed this assessment with t he Preservice Teacher Submitted by: University Advisor Associate Teacher Date Submitted: Signature: Please return no later than April 17 th to Mount Saint Vincent university, Faculty of Education, SAC 449, 166 Bedford Highway, Halifax, NS, B3M 2J6 or email BEdPracticum@msvu.ca .
+Please ensure that the file name is"nameyr2final"

-Submitted by: University Advisor Associate Teacher Date Submitted: Signature: - AL Please return no later than April 2 24th to Mount Saint Vincent university , Faculty of Educa ation, SAC 449, 166 Bedford Highway, Halifax, N NS, B3M 2J6 or email BEdPracticum@msvu.ca.
-Reports sent electronically, via ema ail attachment, are standardly considered, for our pur poses, to be
+Reports sent electronically, via email attachment, are standardly considered, for our purposes, to be an acceptable alternate to one with a handwritten signature.